dafo90/telegram-bot-docker-manager/README.md

 [![license][license-image]][license-url]

-NodeJS Telegram Bot to start, stop, view status,... of Docker containers
+NodeJS Telegram Bot to manage Docker containers.

+You can start, stop, view status,... of your Docker containers through Telegram chat.

 ## Usage